FelixOnline/v2/content/articles/2016-3-11-the-boys-wanna-be-her.md

 **Judith Leyster**

 Leyster, born in 1606 was the only woman to be appointed one of the Dutch Masters.
-It’s easy to see why, ‘Self\-Portrait’ \(pictured left\) brilliantly shows what a virtuoso and throughly modern  painter she was.
+It’s easy to see why, ‘Self-Portrait’ (pictured left) brilliantly shows what a virtuoso and throughly modern  painter she was.
 The composition is a break from the rigidity and formality of portraiture of the past, the scene could almost be a photograph of her caught just as she turns to greet the viewer.
 Her brushwork is loose and fluid, with an innate mastery of light, which exemplifies so much of  what revolutionised Dutch and indeed European painting during the period.
 Unfortunately, Leyster had a short career and despite garnering fame and respect during her life, her work was largely forgotten after her death, and attributed wrongly to her much more famous male contemporary Frans Hals whose style was similar to her own.
 She was to remain in obscurity until she was ‘rediscovered’ more than two hundred years after her death.

-**Amrita  Sher\-Gil**
+**Amrita  Sher-Gil**

-Amrita Sher\-Gil is one of the most prominent Indian artists of the 20th century, born to a Sikh father and a Hungarian mother, in 1913 she spent most of her childhood in Budapest and went on to study at the famous École des Beaux\-Arts in Paris.
+Amrita Sher-Gil is one of the most prominent Indian artists of the 20th century, born to a Sikh father and a Hungarian mother, in 1913 she spent most of her childhood in Budapest and went on to study at the famous École des Beaux-Arts in Paris.
 There, she was influenced by Gauguin and Cezanne, however it was her family’s return to India which set her career on the path of greatness.
 She portrayed the people and the culture of India is all it’s colour and vibrancy in the Impressionist style which she married with the traditional Mughal and Pahari movements in an astonishing body of work.
 She is the youngest ever and the only Asian to be elected an Associate of the Grand Salon in Paris.

 **Margaret Atwood**